 - 6.49 The Administration and Probate Act does not limit who may make a family provision application; anyone may apply.
-In this regard, Victorian law differs from the law in all other Australian states and territories, where family provision legislation sets out a list of eligible persons. - 6.50 Until 1997 in Victoria, only the deceased person's widow, widower or children could make a family provision application.
-Family provision eligibility was considered by the Attorney-General's Law Reform Advisory Council.
-The government ultimately concluded that the law was too restrictive and was excluding some people who had legitimate claims, and that it should be amended to enable a wider category of people to apply for family provision. - 6.51 Victoria's current approach to eligibility is described as 'criteria-based', because statutory criteria must be considered when determining whether the deceased person had responsibility to provide for a person-that is, whether the person is eligible for family provision.
-This is in contrast to the 'status-based' or 'list-based' approach adopted in all other Australian jurisdictions, where legislation lists those who are eligible to make a family provision application, based on the relationship (usually a familial relationship) that the applicant had with the deceased person.
+In this regard, Victorian law differs from the law in all other Australian states and territories, where family provision legislation sets out a list of eligible persons. - 6.50 Until 1997 in Victoria, only the deceased person's widow, widower or children could make a family provision application.85 Family provision eligibility was considered by the Attorney-General's Law Reform Advisory Council.86 The government ultimately concluded that the law was too restrictive and was excluding some people who had legitimate claims, and that it should be amended to enable a wider category of people to apply for family provision.87 - Victoria's current approach to eligibility is described as 'criteria-based', because statutory criteria must be considered when determining whether the deceased person had responsibility to provide for a person-that is, whether the person is eligible for family provision.88 This is in contrast to the 'status-based' or 'list-based' approach adopted in all other Australian jurisdictions,89 where legislation lists those who are eligible to make a family provision application, based on the relationship (usually a familial relationship) that the applicant had with the deceased person.90

-County Court Civil Procedure Rules 2008 (Vic) 054.
+84 County Court Civil Procedure Rules 2008 (Vic) 054.

 Administration and Probate Act 1958 (Vic) s 91.
-'Widow' was defined as including a former wife entitled to payments of alimony or 85 maintenance: Administration and Probate (Family Provision) Act 1962 (Vic) s 5, which amended Administration and Probate Act 1958 (Vic) s 91 86 The Advisory Council and process leading up to the amendments is discussed by Justice Bell in Whitehead v State Trustees Ltd [2011] VSC 424 (2 September 2011) [24].
-Rosalind Croucher gave an expert report to the Advisory Council: Rosalind Atherton (Croucher), Victorian Attorney-General's Law Reform Advisory Council Expert Report 1: Family Provision (1997) 87 Victoria, Parliamentary Debates, Legislative Assembly, 9 October 1997, 433 (Jan Wade, Attorney-General); Wills Act 1997 (Vic) s 55 amended Administration and Probate Act 1958 (Vic) s 91(1).
-88 National Committee for Uniform Succession Laws, Family Provision; Supplementary Report to the Standing Committee of Attorneys General.
-Queensland Law Reform Commission Report No 58 (2004) 3-4 ('Family Provision Supplementary Report'); Rosalind Croucher, 'Towards Uniform Succession in Australia' (2009) 83 Australian Law Journal 728, 738 ('Towards Uniform Succession').
+'Widow' was defined as including a former wife entitled to payments of alimony or maintenance: Administration and Probate (Family Provision) Act 1962 (Vic) s 5, which amended Administration and Probate Act 1958 (Vic) s 91.

+The Advisory Council and process leading up to the amendments is discussed by Justice Bell in Whitehead v State Trustees Ltd [2011] VSC 424 (2 September 2011) [24].
+Rosalind Croucher gave an expert report to the Advisory Council: Rosalind Atherton (Croucher), Victorian Attorney-General's Law Reform Advisory Council Expert Report 1: Family Provision (1997).

+Victoria, Parliamentary Debates, Legislative Assembly, 9 October 1997, 433 (Jan Wade, Attorney-General); Wills Act 1997 (Vic) s 55 amended Administration and Probate Act 1958 (Vic) s 91(1).
+National Committee for Uniform Succession Laws.
+Family Provision: Supplementary Report to the Standing Committee of Attorneys

+National Committee for Uniform Succession Laws, Family Provision: Supplementary Report to the Standing Committee of Attorneys General, Queensland Law Reform Commission Report No 58 (2004) 3-4 ('Family Provision Supplementary Report'); Rosalind Croucher, 'Towards Uniform Succession in Australia' (2009) 83 Australian Law Journal 728, 738 ('Towards Uniform Succession').
 Croucher uses the terminology 'criteria-based' or 'circumstances' approach interchangeably: at 739.
-The question of whether or not the deceased person had responsibility to provide for an applicant-that is, whether the applicant is an eligible applicant-is part of the jurisdictional question to be determined by the court: does the court have jurisdiction to make a family provision order?: Singer v Berghouse (1994) 181 CLR 201, 208-9 (Mason C), Deane and McHugh JJ).
+The question of whether or not the deceased person had responsibility to provide for an applicant-that is, whether the applicant is an eligible applicant-is part of the jurisdictional question to be determined by the court: does the court have jurisdiction to make a family provision order?: Singer v Berghouse (1994) 181 CLR 201, 208-9 (Mason CJ, Deane and McHugh JJ).
 The other part of this jurisdictional question is whether adequate provision has been made for the applicant's proper maintenance and support: at 208-9.